Exploring the Use of Autonomous Unmanned Vehicles for Supporting Power Grid Operations: Introduction

 This paper is organized as follows.
 Section \ref{sec:routing} introduces the optimal routing formulation for autonomous vehicles in a transportation network.
-Section \ref{sec:optimization} presents a tractable optimization formulation for integrating autonomous vehicles for grid operations.
-Section \ref{sec:ns} uses the IEEE 14-bus system for numerical simulation, with additional systems tested to evaluate the scalability of the algorithm.
+Section \ref{sec:optimization} presents a tractable optimization formulation for integrating autonomous vehicles into grid operations.
+Section \ref{sec:ns} uses the IEEE 14-bus system for the numerical simulations, with additional systems tested to evaluate the scalability of the algorithm.
 Section \ref{sec:con} concludes the paper and outlines directions for future research.